 Reconnecting With Music

-Then one night that April as I surfed internet in a Starehe Institute computer lab, I thought of going to All Saints' Cathedral.
+Then one night that April as I was surfing the internet in a Starehe Institute computer lab, I thought of going to All Saints' Cathedral.
 My Starehe schoolmate Moses Aran had told me of the rousing reception he had received in the cathedral after he played the trumpet during one of its services.

 That night as I contemplated of visiting All Saints' Cathedral, I asked Moses Aran for directions to the cathedral as we surfed internet in the Starehe Institute lab I have told you about.

-"It's next to Uhuru Park," Aran replied, a tad too lightly.
+"It's next to Uhuru Park," Aran replied in Swahili, a tad too lightly.

 For the next one year or so, I continued attending church services at the cathedral where I learnt more hymns and accompanied a number of them on the organ.
 And oh my, aren't Anglican hymns beautiful and inspiring!